Logo Tel: 011 022 5323

 The file which you will eventually load into your PIC is called a "hex" file, and essentially consists of just numbers.
 If you are really looking for a challenge then you can try and write this file yourself, but normally a "higher-level" language is used.
 The next level up is called Assembler, and consists of a number of simple instructions.
 You will find details on the Assembler commands availble for a particular PIC in it's datasheet.
 Above that are higher-level languages such as "C" or "BASIC".
 "Compilers" interpret the higher-level code and convert it to assembler, which is then converted to a hex file.
 Compilers also normally include a number of "libraries" for easily performing common tasks, such as displaying text on an LCD or even writing data to an SD card.

-Programmer
+3. Programmer

 PICs can be programmed either "in-circuit" or "out-of-circuit":

 Out-of-circuit means that you will need to remove the PIC from the electronic circuit in which it will be used and insert it into a programmer (/ programming adapter) in order to program it.
-This is normal practice for "DIP" package PICs (a "package" is a standard shape/size which a PIC, or other electronic component, comes in - one component may also come in a number of different package options).
+This is normal practice for "DIP" ("through-hole") package PICs (a "package" is a standard shape/size which a PIC, or other electronic component, comes in - one component may also come in a number of different package options).

 In-circuit (called In Circuit Serial Programming, or ICSP) means that the electronic circuit in which the PIC is used contains a programming connector, to which you can connect a programmer and program the PIC without removing it from the circuit.
+This is normal practice for "surface-mount" package PICs.
 You can design your circuit to include a connector for ICSP.

 Out-of-circuit is normally recommended for beginners.

-Electronic Components
+4. Electronic Components

 These include components required to run the PIC (such as components for providing it with power, or an external oscillator) and components with which the PIC will interact (such as buttons or LEDs).